foliant-docs/foliantcontrib.dbdoc/README.md

 :   Database port.
 Default: `5432` for pgsql, `1521` for Oracle.

 `dbname`
 :   PostgreSQL database name.
-Default: `postgres` for pgsq, `orcl` for oracle.
+Default: `postgres` for pgsql, `orcl` for oracle.

 `user`
 :   PostgreSQL user name.
-Default: `postgres` for pgsq, `hr` for oracle.
+Default: `postgres` for pgsql, `hr` for oracle.

 `password`
 :   PostgreSQL user password.
 Default: `postgres` for pgsq, `oracle` for oracle.